grampajoe/chef-flower/README.md

 Limitations
 -----------

-- Using a Celery app for configuration isn't currently supported.
+- Using an existing Celery app for configuration isn't currently supported.
+- Flower must be in its own virtualenv.
+Reusing an existing virtualenv isn't recommended.
+- This cookbook uses the `python` cookbook, and may be incompatible with existing Python installations.

 License and Authors
 -------------------